 * A large network supporting his work

-I have a Master’s degree from Fordham University and received post-graduate training at the Institute of Modern Psychoanalysis (IMP), where I developed an abiliity to evaluate a potential employee for their “fit” into an organization.
+I have a Master’s degree from Fordham University and post-graduate training at the Institute of Modern Psychoanalysis (IMP), where I developed an abiliity to evaluate a potential employee for their “fit” into an organization.

 “Leaders and their staff shape the success of an organization.
 I understand how important it is for a firm to hire a whhas been a successful career and life coach for many years.ole person who fits into their culture and can deliver, not just a person who acts like a machine that can execute tasks.”

 “One of my strengths is working with clients who afford me the opportunity to partner with them in order to understand what their culture is like.
 When this happens, we as an organization can deliver extraordinary results.”

 I have been a top performer for several search firms before opening, The Big Game Hunter in 2006.
-Throughout my career, I have developed and managed client relationships, internal recruiting staff and successfully filled more than 1200 search assignments PLUS many more consulting assignments.
+Throughout my career, I have developed and managed client relationships, internal recruiting staff and successfully filled almost 1200 search assignments PLUS many consulting assignments.